warewulf/warewulf/userdocs/contents/overlays.rst

 Combining Overlays
 ==================

-When changing the overlays, it is recommended not to change them, but to add the changed files to a new overlay and combine them in the configuration.
-This is possible as the configuration fields for the **wwinit** and **runtime** overlays are lists and can contain several overlays.
-As an example for this, we will overwrite the ``/etc/issue`` file from the **wwinit** overlay.
-For this we will create a new overlay called welcome and import the file ``/etc/issue`` from the host to it.
-This overlay is then combined with the existing **wwinit** overlay.
+We recommended not changing the provided overlays.
+Rather, add the changed files to a new overlay and combine them in the configuration.
+This is possible as the configuration fields for the system and runtime overlays are lists and can contain several overlays.
+As an example for this, we will overwrite the ``/etc/issue`` file from the "issue" overlay.
+For this we will create a new overlay called "welcome" and import the file ``/etc/issue`` from the host to it.
+This overlay is then combined with the existing overlays.

 .. code-block:: console

   # wwctl overlay create welcome
   # wwctl overlay mkdir welcome /etc
   # wwctl overlay import welcome /etc/issue
-  # wwctl profile set default --wwinit=wwinit,welcome
+  # wwctl profile set default --wwinit=wwinit,wwclient,welcome
   ?
 Are you sure you want to modify 1 profile(s)? [y/N] y
   # wwctl profile list default -a |grep welcome
-  default              SystemOverlay      wwinit,welcome
+  default              SystemOverlay      wwinit,wwclient,welcome

 Templates
 =========